zoracreates/portfolio-2.0/src/blog/quant-for-qual-researchers-a-love-note-and-a-journey.md

 ---
 Much of my UX Research career has focused on qualitative research.
 And I've also been told that quantitative research is not a pre-requisite to being a UX Researcher.
 Perhaps that is true.
 I think giving people the opportunity to learn quant research along the way is important, and allows for diverse voices to enter into the field.

 That said, the more research I do, the more I begin to value having a mixed methods toolbox.
 And after reading [Tim Harford's *The Data Detective*](https://timharford.com/books/datadetective/), I've become (surprisingly) excited and fascinated by the topic of statistics.
-And working with talented behavioral scientists, and compounded that interest.
+And working with talented behavioral scientists has added to  that interest.

 So for the past year or so, I've embarked on a journey to hone my quant research skills, and I would love to encourage other qual researchers to do the same.
 For that reason, I'm starting a series on quant topics for researchers.